Vulnerable Coastal Communities

 As you listen to the tides of the ocean, so must you listen to the tides of the time

 Join the conversation

-In early 2021, we will be asking members of the community to volunteer in a Community Assessment Panel.
+In early 2021, we will be asking members of the community to volunteer in a Community Assessment Panel (CAP).

 How will we do this?

 The Takutai Kāpiti project is split into three phases.

-Launching and co-designing the project and community-led process.
+Launched and co-designed the project and community-led process.
 The 2020 Takutai Kāpiti: Climate Change and Our Coast Summit launched The Takutai Kāpiti project through a conference and community event held on 8 March.

 Recommendations to Council and implementation planning.

 A sustainable, implementable and flexible 100-year coastal adaptation strategy developed for the Kāpiti Coast District.
 The strategy would be based on the foundations of a risk-based, dynamic adaptive pathways planning approach which is informed by sound and applicable technical expertise.
 Guided by and with, an informed, meaningfully engaged and empowered iwi and community at the centre.